Stabbath/L4D2-Trial/README.md

 ###No Black And White Effect
 After taking 2 (by default) incapacitations, your screen loses all color and goes black and white.
 This will be removed, though the black and white effect may still be around as a consequence of taking extreme damage or having broken bones or something like that.

+###Infected Health And Speed Are Variable
+Not all infected have the same constitution.
+Some might die extremely quickly, but others might be unyielding.
+Some might've been sprinters while others were fat slobs.
+Applies to both common and special.